caltinsoy/debezium-kafka-postgres-grafana-prometheus/README.md

 # debezium-kafka-postgres-grafana-prometheus

-This is a simple repository that aims to  try to show metrics of  ***Postgres, Kafka and Spring Boot*** application by using some dockerized  jmx exporters.
+This is a simple repository that aims to show metrics of  ***Postgres, Kafka and Spring Boot*** application by using some dockerized  jmx exporters.
 There are couple of JMX exporters that are available in **docker** file.

 You can also setup your connectors by using Debezium UI (http://localhost:8088/).